Apprehended violence order breach charge following common assault

 On the strength of the submissions, FDN was sentenced to the time already served in custody, and a six-month good behaviour bond.

-Contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
+Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with an experienced Sydney AVO breach Lawyer.